d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 ────────────────────

   Facilitate interactive debugging
-        `sweep' should facilitate interactive debugging of SWI-Prolog code.
+        Sweep should facilitate interactive debugging of SWI-Prolog code.
 This is a big topic that we don’t currently address.
         Perhaps this should handled through some Debug Adapter Protocol integration similar to what was done in `dap-swi-prolog' (see [Debug Adapter Protocol for SWI-Prolog]).

   Integrate with `project.el' adding support for SWI-Prolog packs
-        It would be nice if `sweep' would “teach” `project.el' to detect directories containing SWI-Prolog `pack.pl' package definitions
+        It would be nice if Sweep would “teach” `project.el' to detect directories containing SWI-Prolog `pack.pl' package definitions
         as root project directories.

   Extend the provided Elisp-Prolog interface
-        Currently, the Elisp interface that `sweep' provides for querying Prolog only allows calling directly to predicates of arity 2 (see [Querying Prolog]), ideally we should provide a (backward-compatible) way for executing arbitrary Prolog
+        Currently, the Elisp interface that Sweep provides for querying Prolog only allows calling directly to predicates of arity 2 (see [Querying Prolog]), ideally we should provide a (backward-compatible) way for executing arbitrary Prolog
         queries.